- Browse by Topic

 The Greater Nashville Regional Council is designated as the region’s economic development district by the State of Tennessee and the U.S. Economic Development Administration.
-Through its community and economic development programs, GNRC brings together elected, community and business leaders, as well as industry professionals and citizens to build stronger and more resilient communities.
+Through its community and economic development programs, GNRC brings together elected officials, community and business leaders, as well as industry professionals and citizens to build stronger and more resilient communities.

 GNRC provides a range of services to assist communities in increasing economic prosperity and improving quality of life, such as affordable housing preservation, industrial development, infrastructure improvements, job creation, tourism development, and workforce development.
 These services include